Typical leakage: 2-4% of gross revenue

 What causes revenue leakage in e-commerce?

-The top causes are refund abuse (serial returners, wardrobing), promotion stacking exploits, shipping cost mismatches, pricing sync failures across channels, and cart abandonment recovery gaps.
-Together, these typically cost 2-4% of gross revenue.
+The top five causes are refund abuse (serial returners, wardrobing, empty-box fraud), promotion stacking exploits where customers combine codes beyond intended limits, shipping cost mismatches caused by dimensional-weight or zone errors, pricing sync failures between catalog and marketplace listings, and chargeback losses from card disputes.
+Together, these typically cost 2-4% of gross revenue for direct-to-consumer brands.

 How do you calculate e-commerce revenue leakage?